X Marks the Spot

 Her youngest brother didn’t like his name, either.
 Even though he been christened Mindaugas, after the legendary king, he changed it.
 When he told everybody far and wide, young and old, that his new name was Jozukas, everybody went along with him and he became Jozukas from then on.

 She made friends with a boy she met at a dinner at a neighboring farm.
 They sat next to each other and talked.
-“I liked him, but one day Mindaugas and I were going to Vilkaviskis in the buggy when I saw him on the road.
+“I liked him, but one day Mindaugas and I were going to town in the buggy when I saw him on the road.
 He was on a bike and a girl was walking beside him, walking towards us.
 They were holding hands.
 After that, I didn’t like him at all.”

 Her aunt decided to bring electricity to the farm.
 Although electricity was available in the cities, voltage drops over distance often made rural electrification too costly or simply impossible.
 When farmers had the chance to tap into a network they often jumped at the chance.
+She arranged for the work to be done, making plans through her relations.
+They found an electrician to do the work for her.
+“My aunt sent me to Vilkaviskis to pick him up, the electrician from Kaunas, who was coming on the train.”

 Until 1941 Vilkaviskis had a large Jewish community.
 That summer SS death squads, assisted by Lithuanian auxiliaries, killed more than three thousand Jews.
 It was virtually every single one of them in the town.
 In 1943 many Jewish ghettos in Lithuania were demolished and the still living were transferred to concentration camps.
 When the war ended almost none of them were alive anymore.
 The genocide rate in the country, where anti-Semitism had been endemic for generations, was more than 90%, the highest in Europe.